 BRANHAM'S VIEW OF WOMEN VS. THE BIBLICAL VIEW OF WOMEN

-Branham taught that woman was not created by God but by Satan as an evil perversion of man, and her body was created by Satan.
+Branham taught that woman was an evil perversion of man, and her body was created by Satan.

 The Bible teaches a completely different view of the creation of women.
 Scripture tells us that women are made in the image of God and have a God-like purpose: